What is differential geometry: curves and surfaces: Preface

 In this book, we discuss smooth curves and surfaces --- the main gate to differential geometry.
 This subject provides a collection of examples and ideas critical for further study.
 It is wise to become a master in this subject before making further steps --- there is no need to rush.

-We give a general overview of the subject, keeping it problem-centered, elementary, visual, and virtually rigorous; we allow gaps that belong to other branches of mathematics (mostly to the subjects discussed briefly in the preliminaries).
+We give a general overview of the subject, keeping it problem-centered, elementary, visual, and virtually rigorous; we allow gaps that belong to other branches of mathematics, most of these subjects are discussed briefly in the appendix.

 We focus on the techniques that are absolutely essential for further study.
-For that reason we omit a number of topics that traditionally included in the introductory texts; for example, we do not touch minimal surfaces and Peterson--Codazzi formulas.
+For that reason we omit a number of topics that are traditionally included in the introductory texts; for example, we almost do not touch minimal surfaces and the Peterson--Codazzi formulas.

 At the same time, we get to applications that are not in the scope of typical introductory texts.

-The first example is the theorem of Vladimir Ionin and Herman Pestov about {}\emph{the Moon in a puddle} (\ref{thm:moon-orginal}).
-This theorem might be the simplest meaningful example of the so-called {}\emph{local to global theorems} which lies in the heart of differential geometry; by that reason it is a good answer to the main question of this book --- ``What is differential geometry?''.
+The first example is the theorem of Vladimir Ionin and German Pestov about the Moon in a puddle (\ref{thm:moon-orginal}).
+This theorem might be the simplest meaningful example of the so-called {}\emph{local-to-global} theorems which lie at the heart of differential geometry; for that reason, it is a good answer to the main question of this book --- ``What is differential geometry?''.

-Other examples include the theorem of Sergei Bernstein's on saddle graphs, and two theorems of Stephan Cohn-Vossen on existence of simple two-sided infinite geodesic on an open convex surface and the splitting theorem.
+Other examples include the theorem of Sergei Bernstein on saddle graphs (\ref{thm:bernshtein}) and the theorem of Stefan Cohn-Vossen on a two-sided infinite geodesic (\ref{thm:cohn-vossen}).

-We extensively used two textbooks: by Aleksei Chernavskii \cite{chernavsky} and by Victor Toponogov~\cite{toponogov-book}.
-Both of these books are based on extensive teaching experience.
-These notes are based on the lectures given at the MASS program (Mathematics Advanced Study Semesters at Pennsylvania State University) Fall semester 2018.
-We want to thank the students in our class, Yurii Burago, and Nina Lebedeva for help.
-A large number of these topics were presented by Yurii Burago in his lectures teaching the first author at the Leningrad University.
+These notes are based on the lectures given at the MASS program (Mathematics Advanced Study Semesters at Pennsylvania State University) in the fall of 2018.
+Many of the topics were presented by Yurii Burago in his lectures teaching the first author at Leningrad University.
+We extensively used textbooks by Wilhelm Blaschke and Kurt Leichtweiss~\cite{blaschke-leichtweiss}, by Aleksei Chernavskii~\cite{chernavsky}, and by Victor Toponogov~\cite{toponogov-book}, and also the lecture notes of Sergei Ivanov \cite{ivanov}; many advanced exercises are taken from \cite{petrunin2020}.
+The last chapter is based on the introductory material in the book by Stephanie Alexander, Vitali Kapovitch, and the first author~\cite{alexander-kapovitch-petrunin2027}.
+We want to thank Stephanie Alexander, Yurii Burago, Berk Ceylan, Nina Lebedeva, Alexander Lytchak, Benjamin McKay, and all the students in our class for their help.

+The present work is partially supported by NSF grant DMS-2005279 and by the Simons Foundation under grant \#584781.

 \begin{flushright} Anton Petrunin and\\ Sergio Zamora Barrera. \end{flushright}